 - Survey – comments and opinions provided in response to a survey.

-- Recruitment – education, qualifications, occupation, work history, referees, training and skills development, nationality.
+- Recruitment – education, qualifications, occupation, work history, referees, training and skills development, nationality, experience, right to work in the UK, criminal checks (if your role requires it) ad equal opportunity monitoring.

-- Employment – the terms and conditions of your employment, salary or fee payments, benefits, work patterns, National Insurance number, attendance, holidays, sickness.
+- Employment – the terms and conditions of your employment, salary or fee payments, benefits, work patterns, National Insurance number, attendance, holidays, sickness, disciplinary or grievance issues, medical or health conditions, disabilities (for which AQA needs to make reasonable adjustments); and information about your vehicle, driving licence, MOT and insurance documents if you drive on company business.

 - Performance – reviews and rating, development plans and related correspondence; and timesheet information.